Cut Carbon Emissions by changing your Hot Water Cylinder Timer | Guernsey Electricity

 Many of us rely on the power station to heat our water, and the carbon impact of tens of thousands of households heating water at the same time during peak hours is considerable.
 But there could be an easy solution for many.

-Set the timers to heat your hot water from 11pm and finish at 5am so you're able to stop relying on the power station to heat your water.
+Set the timers to heat your water from 11pm and finish at 5am so you can stop relying on the power station to heat your water.
+The amount of power you use is still the same - but the source is much better.

 Heating water with fossil-fuels